 They say you are what you eat, and if you’re a fan of German sausage, that officially makes you the wurst.

-But it also means you’ll have a whale of a time at the Kingston Christmas market, where German street food will be served up alongside mulled wine and a sprawling colony of market stalls, an Alpine Village and the annual Eden Craft Fair.
+But it also means you’ll have a whale of a time at the Kingston Christmas market, where German street food will be served up alongside mulled wine and a sprawling colony of market stalls, an Alpine Village and an all-new candy cane forest.